saattrupdan/saattrupdan.com/src/posts/2016-11-02-jonsson-cardinals.md

 successors of all Jónsson cardinals correctly!
 But before delving into that story, let's try to understand how these cardinals behave.

+This post is part of a series on genericity iterations:

+1. Jónsson Cardinals
+2. <router-link to="/posts/2016-11-16-jonsson-cardinals-and-the-core-model">Jónsson Cardinals and the Core Model</router-link>

 A good place to start would probably be to define these odd beasts.
 As with several of the large cardinals in this domain, several equivalent definitions arise.